Selena Gomez Fears Bella Hadid Run-In: Dodging Model Amid The Weeknd Romance

 Since Selena Gomez’s schedule hasn’t been too busy as of late, she managed to take a flight out to Paris, France, where she enjoyed watching several of The Weeknd’s shows before abruptly deciding to fly back to Los Angeles.

-Hollywood Life claims that Selena Gomez’s decision to fly home was a rather sudden move and it’s supposedly all down to her ongoing feud with Bella Hadid, who had also been in Paris, modeling the clothes for some of the top designers in the world.
+Hollywood Life claims that Selena Gomez’s decision to fly home was a rather sudden move, and it’s supposedly all down to her ongoing feud with Bella Hadid, who had also been in Paris modeling the clothes for some of the top designers in the world.

-Bella, who has very well established herself as one of the biggest models in fashion, alongside her sister Gigi Hadid, has not been able to forgive Selena, allegedly telling friends and family that the “Hands To Myself” singer is a backstabber and a traitor for stealing her man.
+Bella, who has very well established herself as one of the biggest models in fashion alongside her sister Gigi Hadid, has not been able to forgive Selena, allegedly telling friends and family that the “Hands To Myself” singer is a backstabber and a traitor for stealing her man.

 It should be noted that Bella reportedly ended her relationship with The Weeknd in November, stressing that their careers were too hectic to make the romance work, so they both came to the conclusion that they should take a break from one another for the time being.